 Team Run Mat Activity

 Kids have a lot of fun with this activity trying to move forward, backward, and sideways!
 It takes a team effort and teaches cooperation and coordination.
-The Team Run Mat comes with 2 mats.
+Our Run Mat can fit 6 or 7 kids, so you can use it as a team building exercise to work together and make it to a finish line.
+We also have this Team Run Mat comes with 2 mats.
 Have kids divide into teams of 3 or 4 and race to the finish line.
 You can set up a course using cones or pool noodles.
 The team that reaches the finish line first wins!
-Our larger Run Mat can fit 6 or 7 kids.

 Jumbo Egg & Spoon Obstacle Course